Energy in Victoria: History

+Electricity

 The first electricity supplies to Melbourne were generated and distributed by a number of private companies and municipal generator and distribution companies.
 The main municipal-owned power station in Victoria was operated by the Melbourne City Council, which generated electricity from its Spencer Street Power Station, which opened in 1892, for the city's residents, as well as being a wholesale supplier to other municipal distributors.
 The main privately owned company was the Melbourne Electric Supply Company which was established in 1899.
 The company operated the Richmond Power Station, which had been opened in 1891, and the Geelong Power Station.
 It operated under franchise arrangements with a number of municipal distributors.
 The final major generator of electricity was the Victorian Railways which in 1918 opened the Newport Power Station, the largest power station in the urban area, to supply electricity as part of the electrification of Melbourne's suburban trains.
 These early generators all relied on fuel supplies from the strike prone black coal industry of New South Wales.

 Early electricity production in Victoria used relatively simple technology, but transmission over even a short distance was difficult.
 Initially, it was used only for public events - such as the Duke of Edinburgh's visit in 1867 and a night football match at the Melbourne Cricket Ground in 1879 - and lighting in the theatre.
 Small scale generating plants were built in Melbourne to serve small areas and industries.
 However, gas remained the fuel for street lighting in Melbourne until 1894, after the construction of the Spencer Street Power Station by the Melbourne City Council.
 This power station generated enough power to light Melbourne's streets.
 Other councils embraced Melbourne's initiative and streets in many nearby areas - such as Richmond, Essendon, Hawthorn and South Yarra - were also lit by electricity by the late 1890s.
 Some councils set up their own distribution networks, including Footscray (1911), Brunswick (1912–13), Port Melbourne (1912–13), Preston (1912), Nunawading (1912), Northcote (1912), Coburg (1914), Heidelberg (1914), Williamstown (1915–16) and Doncaster (1916).